 In the following part of this section there is a group of parameters Value, Multiplier, Divider, DIFE and VIFE, that are intended for setting of individual counters and their outputs.
-The module WB169-SI2 is equipped with two inputs (ports No 1 and 2), connected to two corresponding pulse counters.
+The module WB169-SI4 is equipped with four inputs (ports No 1, 2 3 and 4), connected to four corresponding pulse counters.
 Each counter always increases its status by one with every incoming measuring pulse.
-The following variables are used to set initial values of counters, for setting of constants that enable adjust desired output values (multipliers and divisors), and for setting of "DIF" and "VIF" codes that allow the correct decoding of measured values according to the M-Bus standard

-(especially for correct decoding of measuring units) in collecting data device ("Master").
-More detailed description of these variables and possibilities of their setting are explained in details in section 3.1.6 "Commands for setting of inputs parameters".
-Editable fields are arranged to two blocks, each of them is intended for setting of one counter ("Counter[1]" and "Counter[2]").
-In each block there are also variables for setting of criteria for "Leak" and "Burst" alarms for individual inputs.
+The following variables are used to set initial values of counters, for setting of constants that enable adjust desired output values (multipliers and divisors), and for setting of "DIF" and "VIF" codes that allow the correct decoding of measured values according to the M-Bus standard (especially for correct decording of measuring units) in collecting data device ("Master").
+More detailed description of these variables and possibilities of their setting are explained in details in section 3.5.5 "Commands for setting of inputs parameters".
+Editing fields are designed to four sub-sections, each of them is intended for setting of one counter (from "Counter[1]" to "Counter[4]").
+In each sub-sections are also variables for setting of criteria for "Leak" and "Burst" alarms for individual inputs.